-During 2019/20, all properties subject to material change in valuation; garage sites and lockups, cemetery buildings, hostels, libraries, visitor centres, village halls, grazing land, clubhouses, muster rooms, sports centres and swimming pools were revalued.
+During 2019/20, all properties subject to material change in valuation; garage sites and lockups, cemetery buildings, hostels, libraries, visitor centres, public conveniences, travelling peoples' sites, village halls, grazing land, clubhouses, cinemas, muster rooms, sports centres and swimming pools were revalued.
 In total, they were collectively deemed to be significant in terms of their overall asset value and as such depreciation was charged on a componentised basis for all properties revalued as part of those groups.

 The current policy of quinquennial revaluation will remain.
 However, in line with the requirements of the Code, only assets which were acquired, enhanced or revalued in 2019/20 had their useful lives updated.
+The council undertakes an annual review to ensure assets are valued with sufficient regularity to be fairly stated.